Supplemental life insurance

 Supplemental life insurance has its upsides.
 It’s convenient, cheap and most people can get insured without taking a medical exam.
 But it’s tied to your job and comes with a few caveats.

 It’s a good idea to bulk up your life insurance coverage by comparing insurers and purchasing a policy on your own.
-That way, if you leave your job, you’ll still be protected.
+That way, you’ll still be protected if you change jobs.

 Frequently asked questions